-• If there are individualized variations from the schedule above, the rationale needs to be documented.
-We need to assure that what we are providing adheres to the IEP and is reasonable, appropriate, and considers the individual and family and FAPE in the remote setting olice Department
+If there are individualized variations from the schedule above, the rationale needs to be documented.

-APPENDIX E: School Resource Officer (SRO) Memorandum of Understanding
+APPENDIX E: School Resource Officer (SRO) Memorandum of Understanding olice Department

 TOWN OF COLONIE CONTRACT

 SCHOOL RESOURCE OFFICER AGREEMENT BOCES 2023-24

 THIS AGREEMENT made and entered into this 30 ay of October, 2023 by and between the Town of Colonie, a municipal corporation of the State of New York, having its principal office located at Memorial Town Hall, 534 New Loudon Road, Latham, New York 12110 (hereinafter referred to as the "Town"), and Capital Region BOCES, having its principal office located at 900 Watervliet Shaker Road Colonie New York 12205 (hereinafter referred to as the "School").